Torrens Island Green Hydrogen Hub

 Project description

-The feasibility study will explore a wide range of end uses, including early potential for co-firing hydrogen at the Barker Inlet Power Station, the creation of 100% green gas networks for industry, and the development of low-carbon chemicals and future fuels across the whole supply chain from the production of renewables-based hydrogen to export uses.
+The feasibility study explored a wide range of end uses, including early potential for co-firing hydrogen at the Barker Inlet Power Station, the creation of 100% green gas networks for industry, and the development of low-carbon chemicals and future fuels across the whole supply chain from the production of renewables-based hydrogen to export uses.